btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 4. Setup Bolt Cards Factory

-#### Setup a Boldcard factory
+#### Setup a Bolt Card factory

-- On the left sidebar go to "**Boldcard Factories**"
+- On the left sidebar go to "**Boltcard Factories**"
-- "**App Name**": Enter a name like "Your conference" (it will be displayed when the card is read) // todo: clarify see below the same?
+- "**App Name**": Enter a name like "Your conference" (it will be displayed when the card is read)
-- Click on the "**Create**" button, and you will see the following settings, e.g. if you want to preload the card with 210 Sats
+- Click on the "**Create**" button, and you will see the following settings.
+For example, if you want to preload the cards with 210 Sats, enter the following:
   - "**Name**": Name of the conference/event that is displayed when a Bolt Card is read
   - "**Amount**": 210
   - "**Currency**": SATS